-When a woman thinks of her perfect birth experience, it may include scenarios like going into labor spontaneously, having a great connection with your doctor or midwife, delivering a plump, term baby vaginally, and going home feeling ready to get to know her little one and settle into her new role as mother.
+When a woman thinks of her perfect birth experience, it may include scenarios like going into labor spontaneously, having a great connection with your doctor or midwife, delivering a plump, term baby vaginally, and going home feeling ready to get to know her little one and settle into her new role as a mother.

 Unfortunately, birth doesn’t always go as planned.
-And for some women who experience such unexpected events as a preterm birth, needing an emergency C-section, or having to see their baby be taken away to the NICU, the process of delivering a baby can actually lead to symptoms of post-traumatic stress disorder, or PTSD.
+And for some women who experience such unexpected events as preterm birth, needing an emergency C-section, or having to see their baby be taken away to the NICU, the process of delivering a baby can actually lead to symptoms of post-traumatic stress disorder or PTSD.

 Symptoms of postpartum PTSD may include intrusive thoughts (such as recurring nightmares of the birth or the traumatic event that happened), the inability to sleep or maintain concentration, avoiding thoughts about the birth (for example, not wanting to look at pictures taken when you were in the hospital), or feeling irritable, startled, depressed, panicky, or anxious.